 The Pratt & Whitney J-57 was one of the most successful 1950s era jet engines built in the US.
 Approximately 26,000 engines, of all versions were built.
 The civilian designation was the JT-3C and was used on early model B-707s, B-720s, and DC-8s.
 The military version was used by the USAF, USN, and USMC.
 They were used on the B/RB-52A-G, KC/EC/RC/C/NC/NKC-135A,D,G,Q, and N, F-100A-F, F/TF-102A, A/EA/ERA-3A-D, B/EB-66B-D, F/RF-101A-F, A-4C-J, A/EA-6A-D, and other US military aircraft.

 The engine came in afterburner (reheat) and non-afterburner versions.
 On “heavies” (B-52 and KC-135 versions) it was available with water injection to increase take-off rated thrust (TRT).
 Water injection was used for the initial 2 minutes of take-off, but there was also a “dry” TRT available for take-offs not requiring water injection.
 The water was “demineralized water”, that was not suitable for drinking, alcohol was not used in the J-57.
-TRT was limited to 5 minutes of continuous operation, after that, military rated thrust (MRT) could be used for 30 minutes.
+TRT was limited to 5 minutes of continuous operation.
+Military Rated Thrust (MRT) could be used for only 30 minutes.
 Normal rated thrust (NRT) could be used continuously.